 Find duplicates#

-You must find and merge duplicate identifiers before searching for duplicate entities.
-Since duplicated_entities detects duplicates by shared identifier URIs, two BR entities pointing to different ID URIs won’t be detected as duplicates—even if those IDs represent the same value (e.g., the same DOI).
+You must find and merge duplicate IDs before searching for duplicate RAs and BRs.
+Since RA and BR detection uses shared identifier URIs, two BRs pointing to different ID URIs won’t be detected as duplicates, even if those IDs represent the same value (e.g., the same DOI).
 Merge duplicate IDs first so that all references point to the same identifier entity.

-Finds identifier entities that share the same value, indicating duplicates in the id/ folder.
+Finds IDs that share the same value, indicating duplicates in the id/ folder.

 Argument